 Teams can update their software during the tournament.
-The software they intend to use for the next round of games needs to be submitted at latest 2 hours before the video stream of their next game is scheduled.
+The software they intend to use for the next round of games needs to be submitted at latest X hours before the video stream of their next game is scheduled, the value of X is 920 provided to teams at the beginning of the tournament and it can be different for round-robin games and knock-out games.

-900 Trophies
+Trophies

 A trophy is awarded to the winner of the soccer tournament in each of the individual size classes .
+In case there are two divisions, trophies are only awarded to the teams of division A. Teams of Division B might be awarded certificates.
 In case of less than 3 teams participating in a size class no trophies will be given in this class.

 A trophy is awarded to the teams second and third in the KidSize 4-4 soccer game and the AdultSize 2-2 soccer game.
-In case of less than 5 teams participating in a size class the team ranked third will be awarded a certificate instead of a trophy.
+In case of less than 5 teams participating in a size class the team ranked third will be awarded a certificate 930 instead of a trophy.
 In case of less than 4 teams participating in a size class the team ranked second will also be awarded a certificate instead of a trophy.
 The final number of trophies awarded will be decided by the RoboCup Federation based on the number of actually participating teams.

-910 Conflict Resolution
+Conflict Resolution